 This granola recipe boasts all things Christmas – warm spices, toasted nuts, jeweled cranberries…and brown butter – the best part.
 Grab a few small mason jars and fill ’em up, tie some bows and get ready to have a handful of new best friends.

 Alright, less talk, more granola.

 First step: Make the brown butter.
 Add a quarter cup of cold butter to a pan over medium-low heat.
 Let the butter foam up and become fragrant, stirring often.

-It will begin to develop brown bits on the bottom of the pan (5 minutes or so) – remove from heat and let cool (put it in the fridge to speed up this process).
+It will begin to develop brown bits on the bottom of the pan (5 minutes or so) – remove from heat and let cool (put it in the fridge or freezer to speed up this process).